10.1. Multi-Class Programs And The UML

 1. Semantics or meaning

-Each class relationship has-a meaning summarized by a short natural-language phrase.
-(This method works in English, but I can't say how well it works in other languages.)
+Each class relationship has a meaning summarized by a short natural-language phrase.
+(This method works in English but may not in other languages.)
 We typically describe inheritance with one of the phrases is-a, is like a, or is-a-kind0of.
 For example, a Circle is-a Shape.
 We describe whole-part relationships with one of the phrases has-a, is-a part of, or contains.
 Following the example presented in Figure 2, a Car has-an Engine or an Engine is-a-part-of a Car.
 Unlike aggregation and composition, which read best in only one direction, association reads well in both directions.
 For example, a Contractor has-a Project and a Project has-a Contractor.
 Finally, dependency is suggested by depends on, uses, or delegates to.
 For example, a FractionCalculator depends on a Fraction or a FractionCalculator uses a Fraction.

 2. Directionality or navigability